yogepp/yogepp/README.md

 - 👀 I’m interested in website and mobile development
 - 🌱 I’m currently learning mobile development
 - 💞️ I’m looking to collaborate on open source work
-- 📫 How to reach me via instagram @yogepp

 <!---
 yogepp/yogepp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.